Top communication skills to boost your business development career

 You can improve communication if you actively get to know your interlocutor.
 Don’t wait until they get to you.

 Showing interest will enhance cooperation and foster productive collaborations.

 Be open and try to understand their personality, how they feel, or what their ambitions and needs are.
 This initiative creates trust.
-You create a more open environment to share opinions and not being scared to do so.
+You create a more open environment to share opinions and not be scared to do so.